 As Mexican immigrants settled in Oregon, many families built a community in Washington County.
 Centro Cultural de Washington County, established in 1972, is the oldest Hispanic organization in Oregon and serves as a cultural center for Latino families in Tualatin Valley.
 Centro Cultural celebrates the community’s contribution to the social and cultural fabric of Oregon with dance classes, such as the Ballet Folkorico, and dance company Danza Azteca, as well as hosts annual events, El Grito and Dia de los Muertos.

 The Peruvian Cultural Festival Organization is a new non-profit organization dedicated to promoting Peruvian culture in its various artistic, intellectual and culinary manifestations.
 Throughout the year, the organization holds Peruvian events, including an Christmas celebration.

-Street Fair & Latino Festival is held every September in downtown Tigard.
+Street Fair & Latino Festival is held every September in downtown Tigard (this event has been canceled for 2021).
 The Latino Festival features live entertainment and food carts celebrating Latino culture and heritage.

-Latino Cultural Festival is an annual festival in October that was originally designed to connect the Latino business community with other local businesses.
-Today, it celebrates the cultural diversity of Hillsboro by sharing the traditions and food of the Latinx community.
+Latino Cultural Festival is an annual festival in October (future dates have not been announced) that was originally designed to connect the Latino business community with other local businesses.
+Today, it celebrates the cultural diversity of Hillsboro by sharing the traditions and food of Latino communities.

 Tualatin Valley has a wealth of Mexican, South American and Caribbean cuisine.
 Here is a sampling of some of the region’s most highly acclaimed restaurants.